Katherine Johnson Independent Verification and Validation Facility

 NASA's Independent Verification & Validation (IV&V) Program was established in 1993 as part of an agency-wide strategy to provide the highest achievable levels of safety and cost-effectiveness for mission critical software.
 NASA's IV&V Program was founded under the NASA Office of Safety and Mission Assurance (OSMA) as a direct result of recommendations made by the National Research Council (NRC) and the Report of the Presidential Commission on the Space Shuttle Challenger disaster.

 Since then, NASA's IV&V Program has experienced growth in personnel, projects, capabilities, and accomplishments.
-NASA IV&V efforts have contributed to NASA's improved safety record since the program's inception.
+The NASA IV&V Program is responsible for providing a systems engineering function that is focused on partnering with missions to improve reliability, find defects earlier, reduce mission development cost, and mitigate operational risk related to the safety- and mission-critical software.
 Today, Independent Verification and Validation (IV&V) is an Agency-level function, delegated from OSMA to Goddard Space Flight Center (GSFC) and managed by NASA IV&V. NASA's IV&V Program's primary business, software IV&V, is sponsored by OSMA as a software assurance technology.
 Having been reassigned as GSFC, NASA IV&V is Code 180 (Center Director's direct report).

 NASA's IV&V Program houses approximately 270 employees and leverages the expertise of in-house partners and contractors.
 Its facilities are located in Fairmont, West Virginia.
-In the summer, high school and college interns are employed in addition.
+As a result of being located in North Central West Virginia, the NASA IV&V Program boasts some of the lowest cost (labor rate) systems and software engineers in the country.

+NASA's IV&V Program is focused on employing effective and efficient technical solutions that maximize the value being provided to NASA's highest profile missions.
+In 2022, to reduce operational and overhead expenses, the IV&V program consolidated its operations into a single facility thereby allowing the elimination of leased office space and more funding being made available for mission support.
+The IV&V Facility currently operates at approximately 95% of its physical capacity.

-On February 22, 2019, the facility was renamed to the Katherine Johnson Independent Verification and Validation Facility in honor of Katherine Johnson, an African-American woman who worked as a mathematician at NASA for 35 years and who is featured in the 2016 film Hidden Figures.
+On February 22, 2019, the facility was renamed to the Katherine Johnson Independent Verification and Validation Facility in honor of Katherine Johnson, who worked as a mathematician at NASA for 35 years and who is featured in the 2016 film Hidden Figures.